jessica-nguyen-it/RHEL9-Homelab/lab-log/week12.md

 #### Opening Traffic

-FirewallD lets you open traffic in two ways, by service or by port.
+FirewallD lets you open traffic in many ways, including by service or by port.
 It’s important to choose one method, either by service or by port—to avoid conflicting rules.
 You can also remove a rule the same way you added it, whether you’re removing the service name or the port number.

 ```bash
 # Allow by service name: